PRIVACY POLICY

 • Personal Information including names, addresses and other contact details; dates of birth; and financial information.

-• Sensitive Information including government identifiers (such as your TFN), your nationality, country of birth, professional memberships, family court orders and criminal records.
+• Sensitive Information including government identifiers, your nationality, country of birth, professional memberships, family court orders and criminal records.
+Nanuk only collects sensitive information where required by law or with consent.

 • Providing you with one or more of our financial services or products;